 But not without its purpose, I'm afraid.
 Having used this style argument to support that most of those supposedly involved in the shooting were probably not involved, and that most of the rifles supposedly used in the shooting were probably not involved, McAdams then uses this style argument to push a point most readers would otherwise find laughable.
 On page 190, he pushes that having "too much" evidence for a conspiracy not only means that much of the evidence is contradictory, but cuts into the probability there was a conspiracy of any kind.
 He writes: "The vast majority of reports of extra bullets and missed shots must be bogus, else there were four to five shooters in Dealey Plaza blasting away with abandon...And if the vast majority must be bogus, it's easy to believe they all are."

 Well, this is just embarrassing.
 While it might be "easy" for McAdams to believe having a mountain of evidence at odds with the official story is reason to believe the official story is correct, few people not pre-disposed towards accepting the official story would come to such a conclusion.
-It seems apparent from this, moreover, that McAdams' approach to the assassination is what's wrong...that he approaches it, and apparently all purported conspiracies at odds with his worldview, not as possibilities to be considered, but as distractions to be rejected, no matter how silly the reasons given for this rejection.
+I mean, one can't succumb to the "I'm tired of thinking about this stuff, and refuse to waste any more time on it" impulse and call it a logical conclusion, can one?
+I sure hope not.
+It seems apparent from this, then, that McAdams' approach to the assassination is what's wrong...that he approaches it, and apparently all purported conspiracies at odds with his worldview, not as possibilities to be considered, but as distractions to be rejected, no matter how silly the reasons given for this rejection.

 This tendency on his part, unfortunately, has long been apparent.
-While I had hopes his book would be a good one, my own experience with Professor McAdams had led me to worry it would display the same inability to recognize the obvious he's at times displayed on the alt.assassination.JFK newsgroup.
+While I had hopes his book would be a good one, my own experience with Professor McAdams had led me to worry it would display the same inconsistent use of logic he's displayed at times on the alt.assassination.JFK newsgroup.
 And my worries were not misplaced.

 Towards the end of his book, McAdams instructs his readers on how to "think" about the single-bullet theory held in near-religious reverence by single-assassin theorists such as himself.
 This theory, in short, holds that a bullet passed through President Kennedy's back and neck and hit Governor Connally, sitting in front of Kennedy, in his right armpit.
 It has long been argued that the trajectory of such a bullet, if fired from the supposed sniper's nest, fails to correspond with the positions of Kennedy and Connally at the time they were supposedly hit, and that the wound on Kennedy's back was too low for the bullet to exit his throat and go on to hit Connally.